alangrafu/radar-chart-d3/README.md

   circles: true,
   radius: 5,
   open: false,  // whether or not the last axis value should connect back to the first axis value
-                // consider modifying the chart opacity (see "Style with CSS" section above)
+                // if true, consider modifying the chart opacity (see "Style with CSS" section above)
   axisJoin: function(d, i) {
     return d.className || i;
   },